 How much to feed a cat?

 If you’re wondering how much to feed a cat, you’ll firstly need to bear in mind their breed, activity and lifestyle.
 A good place to start is by following the feeding guidelines on the pack as these give you approximate guidelines on how much to feed a cat.
 However, these are only a guideline and the actual amount needed will vary from cat to cat depending on things such as their size or activity level.
+Treats or snacks are fine in moderation, but reduce their main meals slightly if you do give them treats to avoid overfeeding!
+As a rule, no more than 10% of your cat’s daily calories should come from treats.
 Monitor your cat’s body condition score regularly with our tool and use this as a basis to adjust the amount of food you feed your cat.